Censorship of LGBTQ issues: United Kingdom

 "Section 28" or "Clause 28" of the Local Government Act 1988 caused the addition of "Section 2A" to the Local Government Act 1986, which affected England, Wales and Scotland.
 The amendment was enacted on 24 May 1988, and stated that a local authority "shall not intentionally promote homosexuality or publish material with the intention of promoting homosexuality" or "promote the teaching in any maintained school of the acceptability of homosexuality as a pretended family relationship".

 The law's existence caused many groups to close or limit their activities or self-censor.
 For example, a number of lesbian, gay and bisexual student support groups in schools and colleges across Britain were closed owing to fears by council legal staff that they could breach the act.

 It was repealed on 21 June 2000 in Scotland by the Ethical Standards in Public Life etc. (Scotland) Act 2000, one of the first pieces of legislation enacted by the new Scottish Parliament, and on 18 November 2003 in the rest of the United Kingdom by section 122 of the Local Government Act 2003.

 United States

 States that have repealed their anti-LGBT curriculum laws include Alabama (since 29 April 2021), Arizona (since 1 July 2019), North Carolina (since 2006), South Carolina (since 12 March 2020) and Utah (since 1 July 2017).

 Rejected proposals

 Armenia

 In August 2013, Armenian police briefly introduced a bill which would have banned "public promotion of non-traditional sexual relationships".
 According to Armenian police, "preserving the traditional Armenian family represents the pillar of national survival".
 The bill was removed from consideration after several days.

-Kazakhstan

-On 26 May 2015, the Constitutional Council of Kazakhstan declared a pending bill, which would have banned the "propaganda of nontraditional sexual orientation", unconstitutional.
-The council rejected it because of its vague wording.
-The bill passed the Senate, Parliament's upper house, in February 2015 and was sent to President Nursultan Nazarbayev for signature.
-It had already been approved by the lower house.
+Brazil (sub-national)

+On 13 November 2024, in Acre, the Rio Branco City Council approved Bill No. 14/2024, which aimed to prohibit the participation of children and adolescents in LGBTQ pride parades in the city.
+The bill was proposed by councilman João Marcos Luz, of the Liberal Party, and was approved with 10 votes in favor and 1 vote against.
+The bill was criticized by the Federal Public Prosecutor's Office, which accused it of perpetuating stereotypes about homosexual people.

+The bill was vetoed by the then mayor of Rio Branco, Tião Bocalom, claiming that the bill was unconstitutional.